ahlstromcj/seq66/README.md

             pattern loop-count.
         *   Pull request #106.
 User phuel added checkmarks for active buss and channel in grid-slot menu.
-        *   Fixed background sequence not displaying (when built with SEQ66_LINEAR_GRADIENT defined).
+        *   Fixed background sequence not displaying when running with linear-gradient brush.
         *   Fixes to brushes and making the linear gradient (notes and triggers) a run-time option (in progress).
+        *   Other minor fixes.
     *   Version 0.99.1:
         *   Issue #44.
 Revisited to fix related additional issues.
 Can now toggle a pattern's song record in perfnames.
 Record button: